 2. If a Canadian student takes the NCLEX for licensure in Canada, will he or she be able to work in the U.S.?

 The NCLEX is only one component of the nursing regulatory licensure process.
 Other licensure requirements depend on the area in which the candidate is looking to practice.
 Candidates should contact their regulatory body or board of nursing for further information on the requirements and how these can be met.

 BRITISH COLUMBIA: College of Registered Nurses of British Columbia

 ALBERTA: College and Association of Registered Nurses of Alberta

 ONTARIO: College of Nurses of Ontario (CNO exam)

 QUÉBEC: Ordre des infirmières et infirmiers du Québec

 NOVA SCOTIA: College of Registered Nurses of Nova Scotia

-Hover over your providence to get the contact info for your Regulatory Board of Nursing.
+Hover over your province to get the contact info for your Regulatory Board of Nursing.